aleshaleksey/fansys23/monsters-npcs/humanoids.md

 - WIS=16
 - Replace "Spell Strike" with "Elemental Blast" (fire or ice).
 - Replace "Incantation" and "kinetic" with two elemental magics of choice.

+The spell threshold for a magic knight is Threshold=21 (WIS)

 Example, Elemental Knight, fire:
 |Ability|Bonus|Damage|Other|